Activity

 Every function in AutoTrader is treated as a command, and each command returns a command id to the caller.

-You can use this command id to investigate one specific problem.
-For example, if one of your orders fails to reach the trading platform, you can filter the activity by its command id to see exactly what happened.
+This is useful to investigate one specific problem.
+For example, if one of your orders fails to reach the trading platform, trace its command id to see exactly what happened.

 Millisecond-level timing